 Class Action – Vocus Group (ASX:VOC)

-ICP, which is uniquely focused exclusively on ASX shareholder claims, is proposing a shareholder class action to be run by Slater & Gordon Lawyers on behalf of aggrieved Vocus investors who suffered losses due to alleged breaches of disclosure obligations and misleading and deceptive conduct, subject to sufficient interest from affected Vocus shareholders.REGISTER NOW
+ICP is managing a shareholder class action run by Slater & Gordon Lawyers on behalf of aggrieved Vocus investors who suffered losses due to alleged breaches of disclosure obligations and misleading and deceptive conduct.

 Background to the allegations

 Vocus is one of Australia’s largest telecommunications companies, and has traded on the ASX since 2010.
 Vocus held its Annual General Meeting on 29 November 2016, and provided guidance for FY17 as follows:

 On 22 February 2017 Vocus re-iterated the FY17 guidance and expressed confidence in its ability to deliver.
 On 2 May 2017, Vocus downgraded its FY17 guidance as follows: